Other Common Names: Bearded Creeper

 Flower heads clustered 1 to 5 on each stem, each one is thin and vase-shaped with a few rows of tapering bracts at its base.
 Flower head have 3 to 5 flowers and each head generally produces one seed.
 Flowers are lavender to purple.

-Basal leaves are rounded and typically not lobed, 0.4 to 1.2 inches (1 to 3 cm) long and often dying back early.
-Stem leaves alternate and lobed or doubly lobed, appearing lace-like with short, stiff bristles.
+Cotyledons (first two leaves) rounded, green and shiny, often with purple mid-vein, 0.4 to 1.2 inches (1 to 3 cm) long and often dying back early.
+Stem leaves alternate and lobed or doubly lobed, appearing lace-like with minute, stiff bristles on margins.
 Stem leaves up to 2.8 inches (7 cm) long.

 Stems are rigid and have short stiff spines.
 Also, stems are leafy up to where it openly branches at the top.